TitanPlayz100/teti/info.md

     - the animation can be improved (need more inspiration)
 - fixed classic mode handling, now accurate to real game

+- added zenith pb splits and animation on hyperspeed

 #### v1.4.2
 - Instead of using this.game, the Game instance is exported (less object oriented and more intuitive)
 - started adding ready set go option